PODCASTS

 Data Ingestion: Unlocking the Power of CMS Connectors

 Welcome back to another episode of the SearchStax podcast.
-In today’s installment, we delve into the world of CMS connectors, with a special focus on Drupal’s and Sitecore’s integration with SearchStax Studio.
+In today’s installment, we delve into the world of CMS connectors, with a special focus on Drupal’s and Sitecore’s integration with SearchStax Site Search.
 Join us as we uncover the significance of these connectors, explore the customization options they offer, and share real-world insights on how they enhance the digital experience.
 Whether you’re new to data ingest or looking to optimize your CMS integration, this episode has you covered.

 Jae